 Evolution (Semester 2) Evolution is considered by many scientists to be the most important theory in science.
 This course examines the science of evolution and incorporates evidence for natural selection, common ancestry, speciation, and macroevolution.
 We will model the mechanisms of microevolution, including natural selection, gene flow, and genetic drift.
 We will learn about the origins of life on Earth and explore the history of major chapters in life's history: major extinctions, Ice Age, end of the dinosaurs, etc. We will also examine evolution in humans, as well as how humans have influenced the evolution of other organisms through artificial selection, genetic editing, and climate change.
 Prerequisite: Successful completion of Biology.
-1/2 credit prerequisite is successful completion of a first-year physics course.
-1 credit
+1/2 credit

 Special Topics in Physics Special Topics in Physics is a year-long upper-level elective course that allows students to further explore their interest in physics.
 Topics span the fields of mechanics, fluids, electricity and magnetism, and astrophysics.
-The course is a continuation of the first-year physics courses and will require use of skills learned in Physics or Accelerated Physics.
-The only
+The course is a continuation of the first-year physics courses and will require use of skills learned in